 Light It Up

-Your garage doesn’t have to be that place that you shut the door and hope disappears: it’s busy, it’s messy, but if you take the time to organise it, it will be the perfect space this summer.
+Your garage doesn’t have to be that place where you shut the door and hope it disappears: it’s busy, it’s messy, but if you take the time to organise it, it will be the perfect space this summer.

 What tips do you have for organising the garage?